John Setka: Union career

-In August 2022 a unanimous ballot at the South Australian branch of the CFMMEU brought about a co-operative administration arrangement between that branch, and the Victorian-Tasmanian division led by Setka.
+In August 2022, a unanimous ballot at the South Australian branch of the CFMMEU brought about a co-operative administration arrangement between that branch, and the Victorian-Tasmanian division led by Setka.

+He said in February 2024 that he will not stand as Victorian-Tasmanian Secretary of the CFMEU for another year, beyond 2024.

+On 12 July 2024, Setka announced his resignation from CFMEU.
+In a statement on July 12, 2024, the union said Setka's departure was because of “ongoing and relentless stories written with multiple allegations about this great union".
+When asked about this resignation, Prime Minister Anthony Albanese responded "good" and "John Setka has no legitimate place in the Labor movement".

 Blackmail charges

-In 2015 Setka was arrested and forced to appear in court to face blackmail charges.
+In 2015, Setka was arrested and forced to appear in court to face blackmail charges.
 On the day of his court appearance, around 2,000 CFMEU members and other unionists gathered outside the Melbourne Magistrates' Court on 8 December to show their support.

 Three years later, the Victorian prosecution office dropped the charges, a decision that the Magistrate Charles Rozecwajg described in court as 'very sensible.
 Setka spoke outside of court saying that he had been the victim of a witch hunt.

 He later sued a group of executives from the company Boral, successfully obtaining a settlement after alleging they conspired in the tort of malicious prosecution.